Please report bugs through the MySQL Bug System. See How to Report Bugs or Problems.

-Due to the variations between Linux distributions, compiler and linker versions and STL versions, it is not possible to provide binaries for each and every possible configuration.
-However, the Connector/C++ binary distributions contain a
+Due to variations between Linux distributions, compiler versions, linker versions, and STL versions, it is not possible to provide binaries for every possible configuration.
+However, Connector/C++ binary distributions include a

-READMEfile that describes the environment and settings used to build the binary versions of the libraries.
+BUILDINFO.txtfile that describes the environment and configuration options used to build the binary versions of the connector libraries.

 To avoid potential crashes, the build configuration of Connector/C++ should match the build configuration of the application using it.
 For example, do not use the release build of Connector/C++ with a debug build of the client application.